Disclaimer: I own nothing. Everything belongs to Tolkien.

 Elrohir nodded in agreement.
 "The storm woke us, and we were alone..."

-Elladan and Elrohir cautiously raised their heads from the advisor's shoulders, wincing when thunder echoed loudly around them once more.
+Elladan and Elrohir cautiously raised their heads from the chief advisor's shoulders, wincing when thunder echoed loudly around them once more.
 They both reached out, their small fingers getting tangled in Erestor's long, dark hair.

 "Please, do not send us back, Erestor," Elladan begged, tears running freely down his youthful face.

 The twins rubbed their tear-filled eyes, their bodies relaxing as they gazed at the fire blazing in front of them.
 The quiet crackling and warmth calmed them, and they had matching small smiles on their faces as Erestor scooped them up into his arms and carried them back to the bed.
 He set them down a second time before he laid on his pillow, and Elladan snuggled close to his right side while Elrohir did the same on his left.
-The advisor wrapped his arms around them, smiling slightly when it didn't take them long to fall into a light sleep.
+The chief advisor wrapped his arms securely around them, smiling slightly when it didn't take them long to fall into a light sleep.

 Another bright flash of lightning lit up the night followed by rumbling thunder, and Elrohir whimpered as he stirred.
 Erestor turned his attention to him, running his thin fingers through the Elfling's hair.
-"Do not fear," he told him quietly.
+"Do not fear, penneth," he told him quietly.
 "The storm is only temporary.
 After the rain, there will be sun."

 It was nearly dawn by the time the patrol that had been sent out to disband the Orcs returned to Rivendell.
 Glorfindel walked through the hallways as he nursed a minor injury, covered with dirt and drenched from the storm that had prevailed throughout the night.
 Fortunately, coming back to the place he now considered home had been a bit more pleasant as the rain had finally stopped.
-There was nothing he wanted to do more than step into a hot bath and go to bed, but he wanted to check on Elladan and Elrohir first since he knew the storm would have affected them.
+There was nothing he wanted to do more than step into a hot bath and get some sleep, but he wanted to check on Elladan and Elrohir first since he knew the storm would have affected them.

 But when he quietly pushed open the door of their room, Glorfindel's eyes widened with surprise when he saw neither twin was in bed.
 He hurried down the hallway to where the library was, finding Erestor was not at his proper place at the table in the corner.
 This unnerved the twice-born warrior slightly since his strict friend usually would not have left his sanctuary unless he forced him to.